TSB bereavement: phone, email or DocuSign – no branch visit needed

 Mortgages

 If the deceased had a TSB mortgage, contact the mortgage team on 0345 835 5404 (Monday–Friday, 8am–7:30pm; Saturday, 8am–12:30pm).
-The process depends on whether the mortgage was held in one name or jointly, and whether there is life insurance that covers it.
-TSB will discuss the options and can pause payments temporarily in some circumstances while the estate is being dealt with.
+The outcome depends on how the mortgage was held:

-Probate and when you’ll need it
+Probate and when you will need it

 Probate is the legal process that gives you authority to deal with a deceased person’s estate.
 In England and Wales, this produces a grant of probate (if there is a will) or letters of administration (if there is no will).
 In Scotland, the equivalent is confirmation, obtained from the Sheriff Court.